-Somerset County Council has both a Members Code of Conduct and an Officers Standards of Conduct, which the respective individuals are required to adhere to.
-There is an intention to strengthen this by developing an Officers' Code of Conduct for future inclusion in the Constitution.
+Somerset County Council has both a Members Code of Conduct and an Officers Standards of Conduct, which the respective individuals are required to adhere to in their respective roles.
+Whilst the Members Code of Conduct has been published in the Councils Constitution for many years to improve transparency, there is an intention to strengthen transparency and assurance by developing an Officers' Code of Conduct for future inclusion in the Constitution.

-All members of the County Council are obliged to sign an "acceptance of office" template, and post-election have a full induction and training programme, including the Members Code of Conduct.
-This will again come to the fore as elections are held in May 2017 for the next quadrennium.
+All members of the County Council are obliged to sign an "acceptance of office", and postelection they have a full induction and training programme, including the Members Code of Conduct.
+Given that elections were held in May 2017, this is a relatively recent occurrence.
+It is not unknown for further tailored training sessions to be run for interested members on specific topics, such as finance, the Council's strategic priorities and commissioning services.
+The Council's Monitoring Officer oversees member induction and support services for elected members and specific objectives are set out in a Member Development Strategy.
+The Council has a Member Development Panel which has crossparty membership and works with officers on improving support for elected members which includes training and other activities to support the Code of Conduct.
 The County Council also runs a "buddy" system, whereby each new member is allocated a senior officer as a point of contact for any questions or concerns that they might have, such arrangements lasting until the member is established.